NiclasvanEyk/keepac/README.md

 #### `changelog yank <version>`

-Marks the specified released as yanked`.
+Marks the specified released as yanked.
 To cite [Keep a Changelog](https://keepachangelog.com/en/1.1.0/#yanked):

 > Yanked releases are versions that had to be pulled because of a serious bug or security issue.
 Often these versions don't even appear in change logs.
 They should.
 This is how you should display them:
 >